cessda/cessda.guidelines.public/technical-infrastructure/observability/logging-overview.md

 - **DEBUG:** Fine-grained information about what is going on within the system.
   This log level is disabled on production systems.
 - **INFO:** Announcements about the normal operation of the system - scheduled jobs running, services starting and stopping, significant user-triggered processes.
 This log level is disabled on production systems.
 - **WARN:** Any condition that, while not an error in itself, may indicate that the system is running sub-optimally.
+This is the default logging level.
 - **ERROR:** A condition that indicates something has gone wrong with the system.